wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-2fa-server-with-kotlin-and-ktor.md

 The `verifyCode` endpoint will contain the following logic:
 - retrieve `code` parameter from the query string (`code` will be delivered to the user after hitting the `verifyNumber` endpoint)
-- retrieve a verification `requested` parameter from the query string (value retrieved from `verifyNumber` endpoint)
+- retrieve a verification `requestId` parameter from the query string (value retrieved from `verifyNumber` endpoint)
 - verify code using Vonage SDK
 - return verification status to the client

-Add following logic to the `get("/verifyCode")` route handler:
+Add the following logic to the `get("/verifyCode")` route handler:

 ```kotlin
 get("/verifyCode") {